agrosner/DBFlow/usage2/gettingstarted.md

 - Models can be `data class`es with `val` properties.
 - `@Table(allFields = true)` (default) maps every property.
 Mark the primary key.
 Use `@ColumnIgnore` to skip a property.
-- Same-module **main** code cannot reference `User_Table` in the compilation that generates it.
+- Same-module **main** code cannot reference `User` in the compilation that generates it.
 Put usage in tests or another module, or compile metadata first.
 See [install](including-in-project.md#generated-sources).